Forceu/dokuwiki-stellarium/README.md

 ### Note regarding the Remote Control password

-Please note, if you are using a password, it can be viewed in plain text by any user that is able to see the DokuWiki page containing the Stellarium link!
+Attention: If you are using a password, it can be viewed in plain text by any user that is able to see the DokuWiki page containing the Stellarium link!